majagrottum/Chromosome-aberration-identification-in-Hi-C-DNA-3d-data/README.md

 ```

-Below is an example of the resulting 2D plot from using the code above with the 'example_file.txt' being a .txt file containing the adjacency matrix of a undirected weighted network from Hi-C 3D DNA data:
+Below is an example of the resulting 2D plot from using the code above with the 'example_file.txt' being a .txt file containing the adjacency matrix of a undirected weighted network from Hi-C 3D DNA data from a healthy cell line:

 ![config](./Example_of_2D_plot.png)